-For additional information and policy, you may request the complete Moody Disabilities Service Manual from the above contact.
+For additional information and policy, you may request the complete Moody Disabilities Service Manual from the above contact or view a copy online.

-- Specific accommodations/services for all students with disabilities may include: - Information about special test administration and classroom adaptations - Extended time on exams and quizzes - Letters of verification to instructors discussing classroom and testing accommodations - Referrals to Moody counseling services or outside counseling agencies - Advising and guidance on academic, social, and personal needs
+Specific accommodations/services for all students with disabilities may include:

+- Information about special test administration and classroom adaptations - Time extensions - Letters to instructors discussing classroom and testing accommodations - Referrals to Moody counseling services or outside counseling agencies

+Advising and guidance on academic, social, and personal needs

 The SRC will not provide any assistive devices of a personal nature (i.e., hearing aids).
 The SRC will provide letters for verification of disability to the student.
-This process should be repeated at the beginning of each new semester and it is the student's responsibility to deliver these letters to the necessary personnel (i.e. faculty, program directors, academic advisors, etc.) After a class begins, if the student finds that additional or different accommodations are needed, the student must contact the SRC as soon as possible to make appropriate changes.
+Students should request updated letters at the beginning of each new fall semester.
+It is the student's responsibility to deliver these letters to the necessary personnel (i.e. faculty, program directors, academic advisors, etc.) After a class begins, if the student finds that additional or different accommodations are needed, the student must contact the SRC as soon as possible to make appropriate changes.
 The SRC will remain a liaison between the student and the rest of the Institute's community through the duration of the student's enrollment.